flows-network/github-pr-summary/README.md

 > The 4 variables below are defined in the flow function's Rust source code.
 You can assign their values in the source code in your fork directly and skip the steps below.

-* `login`: Fill in your personal GitHub id here.
+* `login`: Your personal GitHub id.
 The GitHub app will act as you when posting reviews.
-* `owner`: Fill in the GitHub org for the repo you want to deploy the 🤖 on.
+* `owner`: GitHub org for the repo you want to deploy the 🤖 on.
-* `repo` : Fill in the GitHub repo you want to deploy the 🤖 on.
+* `repo` : GitHub repo you want to deploy the 🤖 on.
-* `trigger_phrase`: Fill in the magic phrase to trigger a review from a PR comment.
+* `trigger_phrase`: The magic phrase to trigger a review from a PR comment.

 > Let's see an example.
 You forked the flow function source code to `my-name/github-pr-summary` and would like to deploy the bot to summarize PRs on `my-company/work-project` repo.
 Here `login = my-name`, `owner = my-company` and `repo = work-project`.